djp3/d2-docker/README.md

 This will take several minutes as all the software is downloaded tested and built.
-Roughly what it is doing is following the instructions for the diva/d2 installation located [here](https://github.com/diva/d2/wiki/Installation)
+Roughly what it is doing is following the instructions for the diva/d2 installation located [here](https://github.com/diva/d2/wiki/Installation) The longest part is a bunch of mono precompiling steps.
+At the point at which I created the build there were 8 things mono precompiled.
+After precompiling there is a test of the mono system ("Hello Mono World")

+Then when that is complete, you can do the two-step launch process

+Step 1.

+`docker-compose up` (maybe 5 min without UC, 20 min with UC)

+This launches 3 containers
+1. An admin container for looking at the db ("adminer")
+2. A database container ("db")
+3. The mono container that runs OpenSim ("mono")

+This takes a long time (~20 min) on the first run because it has to import the virtual campus.
+Also because of the way OpenSim writes to the console, the output is all over the place and hard to read although the time stamps are usually legible.
+Running a top process on the host machine will help to see that mono is, in fact, doing something (e.g., flushing the models to the database, compiling in world scripts).
+When it is complete you should see `Launch Script Complete` but the container will not release control (intentionally) until the containers are such down.

+Step 2.

+Now that the system has been initialized you can start it up again such that it is ready to have participants.

+You'll need to find the docker container running mono from a different terminal session on the host machine, to do that run:

+`docker ps`

+And look for the CONTAINER ID that has "mono" in the IMAGE name.
+In my list it is the first CONTAINER ID listed.
+It will be different each time the containers are spun up, but will look something like "b5568e5afcdf"  Use that ID to start a terminal in the mono container (replace "b5568e5afcdf" with your ID):

+`docker exec -it b5568e5afcdf bash`

+You should be in /root/diva-r09110/bin directory and can run:

+`mono OpenSim.exe`

+First time startup you will have to wait for all the scripts to be started before clients can log in.
+At the point that I built this there were 2014 scripts in the Universal Campus to start.
+Clients can log in after you have gotten the feedback "LOGINS ENABLED".
+This session will leave a prompt open to interact with the administrative interface of the world.

+## Shutting down the world

+## Manage the world

+You might want to set the default avatars by gender.
+Info on that is [here](https://github.com/diva/d2/wiki/Wifi) You might want to change the logos in universal Campus.
+Info on that is [here](http://uc.onikenkon.com/instruction_manual_v1.2.pdf)

 # References